Some risk factors can make a person more likely to get lymphoma of the skin, but it’s not always clear exactly how these factors might increase risk.

 Some people inherit DNA mutations (changes) from a parent that increase their risk of developing some types of cancer.
 But lymphoma of the skin is not one of the cancer types often caused by inherited mutations.

 DNA changes related to lymphoma of the skin are usually acquired after birth, rather than being inherited.
 Some of these acquired changes may have outside causes (such as infections), but often they occur for no apparent reason.
 They seem to happen more often as we age, which may help explain why most types of skin lymphomas usually occur in older people.

 Scientists are learning about the exact gene changes that cause skin lymphomas.
 But even though they have found some of these gene changes, they still do not know why these changes occur.

-The immune system seems to play an important role in some lymphomas.
-People with immune deficiencies (due to inherited conditions, drug treatment, organ transplants, or HIV infection) seem to have a greater chance of developing skin lymphoma than people without an immune deficiency, but it’s not clear why.
+The immune system seems to play an important role in some skin lymphomas.
+People with weakened immune systems (such as people with acquired immunodeficiency syndrome (AIDS) and people who have had an organ transplant) seem to have a greater chance of developing skin lymphoma, but it’s not clear why.